ollin23/engr240_nn/README.md

 # engr240_nn
-MATLAB based MLP
+MATLAB based MLP.<p>
-This is the project for my Engineering Applications class for Fall 2019.
+This is the project for my Applied Numerical Methods engineering class for Fall 2019.
+The idea was to build a multi-layer perceptron from scratch.
+The excessive function files were to meet a minimum criteria for the course.
+The project was not made to be efficient, but to explore as much as possible during a quarter long course.
+Not all intended features were implemented, but the final project is functional enough.
 Last update: 9 Dec 2019

 UPDATE, 9 Dec 2019